 Thai Stock Market May Test Resistance At 1,400 Points

-(RTTNews) - Ahead of Monday's holiday for Constitution Day, the Thai stock market had bounced higher again - one session after ending the three-day winning streak in which it had gained almost 10 points or 0.7 percent.
-The Stock Exchange of Thailand now sits just above the 1,380-point plateau and it's expected to return to the upside on Tuesday.
+(RTTNews) - The Thai stock market on Thursday snapped the two-day slide in which it had given up more than 20 points or 1.5 percent.
+The Stock Exchange of Thailand now sits just beneath the 1,380-point plateau and it's expected to add to its gains on Friday.

-The global forecast for the Asian markets suggests mild upside on optimism for the outlook for interest rates.
-The European markets were mixed and the U.S. bourses were up and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is upbeat on continued optimism over the outlook for interest rates.
+The European markets were mixed and the U.S. bourses were up and the Asian markets figure to split the difference.

-The SET finished slightly higher on Friday as gains from the resource and technology sectors were offset by weakness from the food, finance and service stocks.
+The SET finished sharply higher on Thursday with gains across the board, especially among the food, finance, industry, energy and technology sectors.

-Among the actives, Asset World and Charoen Pokphand Foods both shed 0.53 percent, while Banpu plummeted 3.57 percent, Bangkok Bank collected 0.34 percent, Bangkok Expressway rallied 1.25 percent, BTS Group jumped 1.39 percent, CP All Public declined 0.94 percent, Energy Absolute added 0.57 percent, Kasikornbank fell 0.39 percent, Krung Thai Bank skidded 1.09 percent, Krung Thai Card lost 0.54 percent, PTT Oil & Retail dropped 0.99 percent, PTT perked 0.70 percent, PTT Exploration and Production climbed1.07 percent, SCG Packaging sank 0.65 percent, Siam Commercial Bank dipped 0.25 percent, Siam Concrete declined 1.02 percent, Thai Oil advanced 0.99 percent, True Corporation plunged 2.83 percent, TTB Bank gained 0.65 percent and PTT Global Chemical, Advanced Info, B. Grimm, Gulf, Bangkok Dusit Medical and Thailand Airport were unchanged.
+Among the actives, Thailand Airport perked 1.27 percent, while Asset World gained 1.16 percent, Banpu rallied 1.59 percent, Bangkok Bank collected 0.67 percent, Bangkok Expressway was up 0.62 percent, B. Grimm skyrocketed 4.90 percent, BTS Group picked up 1.41 percent, CP All Public rose 3.92 percent, Charoen Pokphand Foods climbed 1.08 percent, Energy Absolute spiked 2.96 percent, Gulf increased 1.12 percent, Kasikornbank jumped 1.98 percent, Krung Thai Bank improved 1.09 percent, Krung Thai Card accelerated 2.82 percent, PTT Oil & Retail expanded 3.05 percent, PTT Exploration and Production gathered 0.70 percent, PTT Global Chemical soared 3.33 percent, Siam Commercial Bank advanced 1.02 percent, Siam Concrete strengthened 1.74 percent, Thai Oil added 1.96 percent, True Corporation surged 3.96 percent, TTB Bank slumped 1.27 percent and SCG Packaging, Advanced Info, PTT and Bangkok Dusit Medical were unchanged.

-The lead from Wall Street is modestly positive as the major averages opened mixed on Monday but all turned higher to finish with mild gains.
+The lead from Wall Street is positive as the major averages opened higher on Thursday, slumped midday but rebounded again to end in the green.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!